metadata101/dcat-ap/README.md

 ## Acknowledgement

-The work on this schema plugin was funded by and carried out in close collaboration with Digitaal Vlaanderen ([DV](https://www.vlaanderen.be/digitaal-vlaanderen)).
+The work on this schema plugin was funded by and carried out in close collaboration with [Digitaal Vlaanderen](https://www.vlaanderen.be/digitaal-vlaanderen).